 Most of the bridges in western Oregon are expected to suffer serious damage or destruction in a major earthquake.
 Since the expected ground-shaking in Central Oregon is expected to be lower than that which will be experienced in the Willamette Valley and Oregon coast, the state of Oregon will look to U.S. 97 to absorb the extra traffic pressure and function as a critical transportation corridor in the days and weeks following a major earthquake.

 For these reasons, U.S. 97 is designated as a Tier 1 lifeline route.
-Tier 1 lifelines are the most critical highways in Oregon, because they are a backbone system to provide supplies to the parts of the state most vulnerable to the Cascadia seduction earthquake.
+Tier 1 lifelines are the most critical highways in Oregon, because they are a backbone system to provide supplies to the parts of the state most vulnerable to the Cascadia subduction earthquake.

 Although Central Oregon faces lower risks of catastrophic impacts from a Cascadia earthquake than the Willamette Valley and the Oregon coast, this area is not immune to earthquake damage.

-In addition to the expected Cascadia seduction event, Klamath Falls is also subject to localized earthquake activity that poses additional risks for Klamath area bridges.
+In addition to the expected Cascadia subduction event, Klamath Falls is also subject to localized earthquake activity that poses additional risks for Klamath area bridges.
 The Klamath Falls area, for example, has a history of significant earthquake activity, most notably magnitude 5.6 and 5.9 earthquakes in 1993.

 In order to ensure that U.S 97 remains a resilient north-south highway corridor, ODOT determined that seven bridges in the Klamath Falls area are highly vulnerable to earthquake damage.
 ODOT decided it is necessary to retrofit six bridges and replace one – the Pelican City Bridge.